Survey Studies in Reformed Theology

 Most reformed bodies have embraced the Infralapsarian view because it does not adjust itself artificially to prevent a perceived philosophical puzzle.
 If we can accept that the grounds and means of the decrees are just as eternal as the ends they accomplish, then the objection of external contingency is removed.
 Only when a priority of time or process is imposed upon the decrees does such a problem arise.

-The followers of James Arminius presented a Remonstrance to the Synod of Dort.
-From November 1618 to May 1619 the Reformed churches of Holland studied their petition point by point and formulated detailed answers.
+In contrast with the Calvinistic system is Arminianism.
+The followers of James Arminius presented a Remonstrance to the Synod of Dordrecht.
+From November 1618 to May 1619 the Reformed churches of Holland studied their petition point by point.
 The resulting Canons of Dort define the Augustinian system in terms of its response to the Remonstrant party.

 The following is a summary of Arminian system based upon the presentation of Charles Hodge in his systematic: